arathee2/MNIST-data/compare_models.md

 Introduction
 ------------

-There was a time when *random forest* was the coolest machine learning algorithm on machine learning competition platoforms like **Kaggle** .
+There was a time when *random forest* was the coolest machine learning algorithm on machine learning competition platforms like **Kaggle** .
 But things changed and a better version of *gradient boosted trees* came along, with the name *XGBOOST*.
 The trend seems to continue and *deep learning* methods are replacing XGBOOST especially in competitions where image processing is involved.
 People are using deep nets recurrently in the following Kaggle competitions:

 -   [NOAA Fisheries Steller Sea Lion Population Count](https://www.kaggle.com/c/noaa-fisheries-steller-sea-lion-population-count)
 -   [Invasive Species Monitoring](https://www.kaggle.com/c/invasive-species-monitoring)